 Don’t overfeed the baby rabbits.

 Always keep in mind that overfeeding can result in the death of a wild newborn rabbit.
-Never ever try to overfeed a bunny.
+Never try to overfeed a bunny.
 Bloating and diarrhea are the most common causes of death in young rabbits as a result of overfeeding.

 The amount of feeding is determined by the age of the wild baby rabbit.
 Be aware that cottontail bunnies are smaller and require less feed than advised.